NotHyper-474/CodeStage-ObscuredPrefs-Decrypter/README.md

 or you didn't include an invalid character (like the dot at the end of a value, it's for some unknown reason placed there and it isn't part of the base64 code)

-### Where's the source code?
-I currently don't plan to share the source code although I managed to create this by using and analysing ACTk's own source code.
+### I can't compile from code because of the missing files
+I've decided to include only the Windows Forms source code, the "missing code"
+is in a submodule that is a private repository so you'll have to make your own decryption/encrytion code.